scala/scala-lang/_posts/2022-00-00-signature-polymorphic-methods.md

 surely I should avoid using reflection at all?

 The real reason these methods need to be fast is to aid efficient implementation of lambdas, in both Java and Scala.
-And they aid efficient implementation of dynamic languages on the JVM. `MethodHandle` was added to the JVM at the same time as `invokeDynamic`, which serves those same two purposes.
+Additionally, they aid efficient implementation of dynamic languages on the JVM. `MethodHandle` was added to the JVM at the same time as `invokeDynamic`, which serves those same two purposes.